tomjoht/documentation-theme-jekyll/mydoc/mydoc_yaml_tutorial.md

 {% for item in site.data.samplelist.toc %}
 <h3>{{item.title}}</h3>
 <ul>
-{% for entry in item.subitems %}
+{% for entry in item.subfolderitems %}
 <li>{{entry.page}}</li>
 {% endfor %}
 </ul>
 {% endfor %}

 This example is similar to the previous one, but it's more developed as a real table of contents.

 ## Example 6: Variables